Salmanhy074/Attendance-System/README.md

 Hey everyone, it’s **MUHAMMAD SALMAN** here!

 I'm thrilled to share an exciting update on our Attendance Management System.
-We've created a robust web application using the XML, Java with Firebase Authentication and Storage.
+We've created a robust web application using XML, and Java with Firebase Authentication and Storage.
 This system streamlines student attendance management, making it easier than ever to track, share, and export attendance records.

 **If you find this project helpful or interesting, please consider starring the repository on GitHub!
 I appreciate your support.**